 Amazon Synopsis

-A special thanks to Ginger Bolton for providing a winner with a print copy of GOODBYE CRULLER WORLD.
-Contest ends Sunday, September 9, 2018 at 11:59 pm PST and is limited to U.S. residents only.
+A special thanks to Vicki Delany for providing a winner with a hardcover copy of A SCANDAL IN SCARLET.
+Contest ends Tuesday, November 27, 2018 at 11:59 pm PST and is limited to U.S. and Canadian residents only.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1 large egg